Pelvic inflammatory disease (PID) is an infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.

 - discomfort or pain during sex that is felt deep inside the pelvis

-- bleeding between periods and after sex
+- bleeding between periods or after sex

 - fever and vomiting